Pakequis/Bad-Thing-of-the-Edge-keyboard/README.md

 ## Bad Thing of What?
 The name comes from a famous Brazilian case of haunted house and exorcism that happened in 1953.
 On one of the exorcism nights, Father Pedro Cintra asked in Latin: **"Praecipio ibi ut dicas qui sis tu"** ("I command you to tell me who you are").
 A monstrous voice then replied in Portuguese: **"Eu sou o Diabo!"** ("I am the Devil!").

-But people didn't pronounce that name and called the entity just **"Coisa Ruim"** (Bad Thing) when the rumors spread.
+But people didn't pronounce that name and called the entity just **"Coisa Ruim"** ("Bad Thing", but "Evil Thing" would be better ) when the rumors spread.
 They added part of the name of the city where the case took place, **Borda da Mata** (something like "Edge of the Woods"), and started to call it Coisa Ruim da Borda (Bad Thing of the Edge).

 I found an [article in a magazine of the time with a picture of the haunted house](http://memoria.bn.br/DocReader/DocReader.aspx?bib=003581&pagfis=86382) (in Portuguese - page 102).